Updated: Mar 3

 The Syndrome of the Lone Wolf

-Agile follows a whole-team approach, but it’s very common that not everyone knows the essentials of testing and why it's no longer under the responsibility of testers.
-It is very common for developers to say that testing activities belong to testers and they will not lift a finger to contribute to the testing effort.
+Agile follows a whole-team approach, but it’s widespread that not everyone knows the essentials of testing and why it's no longer under the responsibility of testers.
+It is prevalent for developers to say that testing activities belong to testers, and they will not lift a finger to contribute to the testing effort.

-Testers should also know that they can no longer treat themselves as quality owners and that they will never be able to succeed without the full collaboration of the other team members.
+Testers should also know that they can no longer treat themselves as quality owners and that they will never succeed without the full collaboration of the other team members.

 No Time to Share Knowledge

-You can see the maturity of testers embracing the Agile mindset just by looking at how they share their unique knowledge with other team members.
-That said, the maturity level in this area is not relevant if there is no one in the team that has the time and motivation to embrace it.
+You can see the maturity of testers embracing the Agile mindset by sharing their unique knowledge with other team members.
+That said, the maturity level in this area is not relevant if no team has the time and motivation to embrace it.

-To be able to make a change, the team should first gain a true understanding of why they must be involved in the testing process and why it’s the only way for them to flourish.
+To make a change, the team should first understand why they must be involved in the testing process and why it’s the only way for them to flourish.

-Be patient, it takes time for developers and testers understand the Agile environment and what it takes to succeed in it.
+Be patient; it takes time for developers and testers to understand the Agile environment and what it takes to succeed in it.

 The team should create specific stories for knowledge sharing.
-In my team, I ensure that there are at least 4-6 hours of stories dedicated to education.
+I ensure at least 4-6 hours of stories dedicated to education in my team.

-Show the team (by using specific measurements) how their collaborative effort is contributing to their success.
+Show the team (using specific measurements) how their collaborative effort contributes to their success.

 Testing in a World of Uncertainty

-The Agile development approach is based on delivering the highest value to the customer.
-To be able to do so, Agile teams work in a world of frequently changing requirements that in extreme scenarios can come even at the last minute of the sprint.
-From a testing perspective, working in a frequently changing environment is extremely challenging, as it affects the scope and effort of testing activities.
+The Agile development approach delivers the highest value to the customer.
+To do so, Agile teams work in a world of frequently changing requirements that, in extreme scenarios, can come even at the last minute of the sprint.
+From a testing perspective, working in a frequently changing environment is highly challenging, as it affects the scope and effort of testing activities.